MicrosoftDocs/m365copilot-docs/docs/prerequisites.md

 ### Enabling developer mode

-You can use *developer mode* while testing your plugin to verify if and how the orchestrator selected your plugin for use in response to a given prompt.
+You can use *developer mode* for M365 Chat while testing your plugin to verify if and how the orchestrator selected your plugin for use in response to a given prompt.
 From  *M365 Chat*, you can enable developer mode by typing `-developer on` (or `off` to disable).

 :::image type="content" source="./assets/images/developer-mode-on.png" alt-text="Screenshot of `M365 Chat` session where user has typed `-developer on` to successfully enable developer mode":::

-For more info, see [Debugging plugin selection](/orchestrator.md#debugging-plugin-selection).
+Developer mode is only available within M365 Chat (Copilot for Microsoft 365) experiences and does not surface in Microsoft Copilot (Copilot with Bing) chat.
+For more info, see [Debugging plugin selection](orchestrator.md#debugging-plugin-selection).

 ## Security and privacy